chizzletaz/BakeAndBinge/README.md

 # **User Experience (UX)**
 ## **Strategic level**

 The target audience are users that want to search or browse recipes and add their own.
-By adding their own recipe, they can share it with others.
+By adding their own recipe, they can share it with others via this website.
 With this website I want to create a website for people to find and try out nice recipes and give them the opportunity to add their own.
 This way users can share their recipes online.
-With this project I also hope to show my knowledge and application of the added coding skills I’ve learned, i.e. Python, using Flask and MongoDB, as well as using a different CSS-framework, namely Materialize.
+I also hope to show my knowledge and application of the added coding skills I’ve learned, i.e. Python, using Flask and MongoDB, as well as using a different CSS-framework, namely Materialize.

 ### **User stories:**
 *First time users:*
 - As a first time user, I want to navigate easily across the site.
 - As a first time user, I want to browse the recipes, so I can find inspiration for a recipe.
-- As a first user, I want to know how to add a recipe.
+- As a first time user, I want to know how to add a recipe.

 *General users:*
 - As a user, I want to be able to use the website on different screen sizes.
 - As a user, I want to search recipes by keyword(s), so I can find recipes more purposefully.
-- As a user, I want to filter recipes by category, so I narrow down my search and/or search per category.
+- As a user, I want to filter recipes by category, so I can narrow down my search and/or search per category.
 - As a user, I want to sort the recipes by date, popularity, alphabet, so I can better choose a recipe.
 - As a user, I want to see if a recipe is gluten free, vegan, etc so I can find out quickly if it matches my diet.
 - As a user, I want to be able to delete my profile, if I no longer wish to use the website.